An easy, step-by-step guide to transforming your nature strip into an indigenous garden. Contact us at any stage for advice, guidance and help.

 Select your plants with help from our handy guides and the Victorian Indigenous Nursery Cooperative.
 Refer to the Moreland Council Nature Strip advice and guidelines for a useful guide to planting densities (number of plants per square metre).

 In autumn, when the grass and weeds are dead, it’s time to plant.
-Purchase the recommended plants from the Victorian Indigenous Nursery Cooperative.
+Purchase the recommended plants from the Victorian Indigenous Nursery Cooperative or from us.
 Contact us for details about using our membership for discounts at VINC.
-Contact us too, in case we have any current programs running for subsidised plants or have the plants available ourselves.

 Ensure you have a good supply of newspaper and/or cardboard to use as weed mat (if you are not planting into weed mat already).
 Collect free Council mulch from the depot at South Street, Hadfield.